freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sum-multiples-of-3-and-5.md

 <section id='description'>

-The objective is to write a function that finds the sum of all positive multiples of 3 or 5 below <i>n</i>.
+The objective is to write a function that finds the sum of all positive multiples of 3 or 5 below *n*.

 </section>